gvessio/SignatureKinematics/README.md

 The MLP architecture features a ReLU-activated hidden layer with twelve units, followed by a dropout layer with a 0.3 dropout rate to mitigate overfitting.
 The model is structured with three separate output heads, each comprising six units, to facilitate concurrent estimation of angular positions, velocities, and torques.
 The outputs are activated using the sigmoid function, ensuring they remain within the [0, 1] range, aligned with the normalization applied during preprocessing.

-The model is trained using a composite loss function, which is the sum of mean squared error (MSE) losses for each of the three output heads.
+The model is trained using a composite loss function, which is the sum of mean squared error losses for each of the three output heads.
 This approach effectively balances simplicity and performance, enabling the model to generalize well across different datasets without the need for physical robotic systems, thus providing a cost-effective solution to estimating biomechanical features.

 ## Notebook description